pstafford/StanGMMTutorial/gmm_stan_tutorial.md

 Constraints can be declared as `real<lower=L,upper=U> a;`, which means that `a` can take only values `L <= a <= U`.
 Each line in a stan program has to end in `;`.

+Below, we load a Stan model from file `STAN/gmm.stan`.
+It is compiled with `mod <- cmdstan_model(file)`, which returns a `CmdStanModel` object, which can be used to access information about the model, and provides methods to for fitting the model.

 ```r
 file <- file.path('STAN', 'gmm.stan')